NLeSC/guide/language_guides/python.md

 There are several tools for building webpages with documentation.
 At the eScience Center, we mostly use [Sphinx](http://www.sphinx-doc.org/en/master/usage/quickstart.html) (more established) and [MkDocs](https://www.mkdocs.org/getting-started/) (newer).

-User guides and other text documents are typically written in [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) or [Markdown](https://www.markdownguide.org/getting-started/).
+User guides and other text documents are typically written in [Markdown](https://www.markdownguide.org/getting-started/) or [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
 Spinx supports both formats, while MkDocs only supports Markdown.
+Markdown has the advantage that it easier to read for humans so it may be easier to work with and contribute to. reStructuredText is easier to read for computers so may be more suitable for complex projects.

 Python uses [Docstrings](https://pandas.pydata.org/docs/development/contributing_docstring.html#about-docstrings-and-standards) for code documentation.
 You can read a detailed description of docstring usage in [PEP 257](https://www.python.org/dev/peps/pep-0257/).
 Both Spinx and MkDocs can generate documentation from docstrings.
 There are two popular Sphinx extensions for generating documentation: [autoapi](https://sphinx-autoapi.readthedocs.io) (newer and more lightweight) and [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) (more established).